catboost/catboost/catboost/docs/README.md

 1. Build the docs:

-   `yfm -i ./catboost/docs -o ./docs-gen --varsPreset "external" -c -en`, where `docs` is a folder with the source texts, `docs-gen` is a folder with the generated documentation.
+   `yfm -i ./catboost/docs -o ./docs-gen --varsPreset "external" -c -en --lang=en`, where `docs` is a folder with the source texts, `docs-gen` is a folder with the generated documentation.

 ## Licenses